 But before you can start working on it, it is important to understand the difference.
 It is between “It’s my work and I have to do it — I am satisfied with my work” and “I love to do my work and then contribute and learn more in the organisation — I feel engaged and involved”.
 Most people think job satisfaction and employee satisfaction are identical.
 However, that’s not the case.

 People at every level of the organisation are looking for a workplace that fits their unique needs.
 A place that supports them in bringing out their best work.
-Companies must focus on creating a culture that appeals to and supports a multi-generational workforce.
+Companies must focus on creating a positive company culture that appeals to and supports a multi-generational workforce.
 This can drive meaningful engagement that attracts and retains the best talent.

-7 key benefits of an employee engagement software
+7 benefits of employee engagement software

 With the right clarity and use cases, you can use AI and machine learning to take the pulse on employee sentiment.
 Further, it can help in identification of factors that have the biggest positive and negative impact on your organisation.